Sanremo Music Festival 2008

-The show received poor ratings compared to those of the previous years.
+The festival received poor ratings compared previous editions.
 All of the five nights of the show were watched by less than 10,000,000 people, the worst result in the contest's history.

 Presenters and personnel

 In June 2007, RAI vice director Giancarlo Leone officially announced Pippo Baudo and Piero Chiambretti as the presenters of the Sanremo Music Festival, also confirming Baudo as the artistic director of the show.
 It was Baudo's thirteenth Sanremo Music Festival as the presenter of the competition.

 Italian actress Bianca Guaccero and Hungarian fashion model and actress Andrea Osvárt were later selected as the co-presenters of the show.

-Gaetano Castelli was the creator of the scenography for the fifteenth time, while theatre director Gino Landi, assisted by Massimo Fusi, was chosen as the director and choreographer of the show for the sixth time.
+Gaetano Castelli was the set designer for the fifteenth time, while theatre director Gino Landi, assisted by Massimo Fusi, was chosen as the director and choreographer of the show for the sixth time.
 The Sanremo Festival Orchestra was directed by Pippo Caruso.

-Nights
+Shows

 First night

 During the first night of the competition, held on 25 February 2008, ten out of twenty acts competing in the Big Artists section performed their songs.
 They were voted by a jury composed of 1,000 people, 20 in each different region of Italy.
 The awarded points were not revealed, but they contributed to determine the final result of the competition.
 Additionally, 5 acts composing the Newcomers' section sang their entries and were voted by the same jury.
 The detailed ranking was not revealed, but the three acts receiving the fewest votes were eliminated from the competition.